 Many biological studies have proven that when the appropriate dosage of UV light is applied to a target pathogen, it effectively inactivates the DNA or RNA of the pathogen.
 This inactivation means that the microbe is no longer able to cause infection.

-Deep ultraviolet (UVC) LEDs emit higher intensity light, at peak spectrally sensitive wavelengths without the use of toxic mercury-enabling compact, portable and durable point-of-need disinfection products.
+Deep ultraviolet (UVC) LEDs emit higher intensity radiation at peak spectrally sensitive wavelengths, without the use of toxic mercury, thus enabling compact, portable and durable point-of-need disinfection products.

-Detecting the presence of pathogenic organisms can be challenging.
-The presence of specific pathogenic bacteria may be sporadic and erratic, and the isolation and culture of these bacteria is not straightforward.
+Detecting the presence of pathogenic organisms can be labor intensive, costly and time consuming.
+The presence of specific pathogenic bacteria can be temporally or spatially sporadic, making their isolation and characterization challenging.

 Target vs. Surrogate Organisms